uber/cadence/docs/06_javaclient/05_activity_interface.md

 }

 ```
-We recommended you use a single value type argument for activity methods.
-This way, adding new arguments as fields
+We recommend to use a single value type argument for activity methods.
+In this way, adding new arguments as fields
 to the value type is a backwards-compatible change.

 An optional @ActivityMethod annotation can be used to specify activity options like timeouts or a task list.
 Required options